 Everybody loves abs and biceps, but where’s the love for the humble shoulders?
-Unlike ripped abs, which serve almost no function for most people other than looking awesome, shoulders are pure function.
+Unlike ripped, six pack abs, which serve almost no function for most people other than looking awesome, shoulders are pure function.
 They need to be flexible enough to give your arms a range of motion while being strong enough to handle lifting and pushing.
-Not to mention, a shoulder workout also tends to be an arm workout.
+Not to mention, unlike the best ab exercises which only serve your core, a shoulder workout also tends to be an arm workout.
 That’s why no self-respecting exercise routine is complete without shoulder workouts.
 But what is a shoulder anyway?

 The Main Shoulder Muscles